SAR-Lupe

+SAR-Lupe was Germany's first reconnaissance satellite system of Bundeswehr used for military purposes.
+The program started operation in 2008.
+Continuous operation of the system has ceased at least since 2020; individual SAR-Lupe satellites have been decommissioned or have already burned up in the atmosphere.
+It is being completely replaced by the SARah system.

-SAR-Lupe is Germany's first reconnaissance satellite system and is used for military purposes.
-SAR is an abbreviation for synthetic-aperture radar, and "Lupe" is German for magnifying glass.
-The SAR-Lupe program consists of five identical (770 kg) satellites, developed by the German aeronautics company OHB-System, which are controlled by a ground station responsible for controlling the system and analysing the retrieved data.
+The SAR-Lupe program consisted of five identical (770 kg) miniatur-satellites, developed by the German aeronautics company OHB-System, which were controlled by a ground station.
 A large data archive of images will be kept in a former Cold War bunker belonging to the Kommando Strategische Aufklärung (Strategic Reconnaissance Command) of the Bundeswehr.
 The total price of the satellites was over 250 million Euro.

+SAR is an abbreviation for synthetic-aperture radar, and "Lupe" is German for magnifying glass.

 Specifications

 SAR-Lupe's "high-resolution" images can be acquired day or night through all weather conditions.
 The satellites are able to provide up-to-date imagery from almost all regions of the world.

 The first satellite was launched from Plesetsk in Russia on 19 December 2006, about a year after the intended launch date; four more satellites were launched at roughly six-month intervals, and the entire system achieved full operational readiness on 22 July 2008.
 The constellation is planned for 10 years of operational life.

 The five satellites operate in three 500-kilometre orbits in planes roughly 60° apart.
 They use an X-band radar with a 3-metre dish, providing a resolution of about 50 centimetres over a frame size of 5.5 km on a side ("spotlight mode", in which the satellite rotates to keep the dish pointed at a single target) or about 1 metre over a frame size of 8 km × 60 km ("stripmap mode", in which the satellite maintains a fixed orientation over the Earth, and the radar image is formed simply by the satellite's motion along its orbit).
 Response time for imaging of a given area is 10 hours or less.
 Thales Alenia Space provided the core of the synthetic-aperture radar sensors.